snehasal/anomaly_detection/README.md

       - For a befriend/unfriend event – update the social Network of friends.
       - For a purchase Event:
        1. Retrieve the friends of the user up to degree D.
-       2. Gather all transaction Data for the friendsList and put them in a priority Queue based on latest timestamp (first) and order of event(second).
+       2. Gather all transaction Data for the friendsList and put them in a priority Queue based on latest timestamp (first) and order of event occurrence (second).
        3. Calculate mean and standard deviation of the top T events and compare it with test amount.
        4. If the amount is found to be anomalous, write it to the output file.
        5. Add the purchase event to eventDictionary(step 2a).